Blondai/Random/README.md

 - [x] Invert `Ok` and `Err` case to improve branch prediction.
 - [x] Implement `Error` struct to return `Result<Distr, Error>` instead of `Result<Distr, String>`.
+- [ ] Add docstring to the distribution structs.
+- [ ] Add distribution for pulls from a set without back putting.
 - [ ] Add getter methods.
 - [ ] Add unit tests.
 I have no clue how to test something that should be random...